Aung San Suu Kyi: 2021 arrest and trial

 On 10 June 2021, Aung San Suu Kyi was charged with corruption, the most serious charge brought against her, which carries a maximum penalty of 15 years' imprisonment.
 Aung San Suu Kyi's lawyers say the charges are made to keep her out of the public eye.

 On 14 June 2021, the trial against Aung San Suu Kyi began.
 Any conviction would prevent her from running for office again.
 Aung San Suu Kyi's lawyers attempted to have prosecution testimony against her on the sedition charge disqualified but the motion was denied by the judge.

 On 13 September 2021, court proceedings were to resume against her, but it was postponed due to Aung San Suu Kyi presenting "minor health issues" that impeded her from attending the court in person.

 On 4 October 2021, Aung San Suu Kyi asked the judge to reduce her times of court appearances because of her fragile health.
 Aung San Suu Kyi described her health as "strained".

 In November, the Myanmar courts deferred the first verdicts in the trial without further explanation or giving dates.
-In the same month, she was charged with another charge of corruption, related to the purchase and rental of a helicopter, amounting to nearly a dozen of charges that she faces now.
+In the same month, she was again charged with corruption, related to the purchase and rental of a helicopter, bringing the total of charges to nearly a dozen.

 On 6 December 2021, Suu Kyi was sentenced to 4 years in jail.
 Suu Kyi, who is still facing multiple charges and further sentences, was sentenced on the charge of inciting dissent and violating COVID-19 protocols.
 Following a partial pardon by the chief of the military government, Aung San Suu Kyi's four-year sentence was reduced to two years' imprisonment.

 On 10 January 2022, the military court in Myanmar sentenced Suu Kyi to an additional four years in prison on a number of charges including "importing and owning walkie-talkies" and "breaking coronavirus rules".
 The trials, which are closed to the public, the media, and any observers, were described as a "courtroom circus of secret proceedings on bogus charges" by the deputy director for Asia of Human Rights Watch.

 On 27 April 2022, Aung San Suu Kyi was sentenced to five years in jail on corruption charges.